Collision Checking

 circ and a Polygon

-poly and returns a list of Segments, which will represent the Axes.
+poly as inputs and returns a list of segments representing the candidate separating axes.

-The checker will not verify your implementation for this step, so we encourage that you do your own testing.
+Note: The checker will not verify your implementation for this task, so we encourage that you do your own testing.

 function.